-- His leadership in the successful acquisition and subsequent integration of the Goodrich Corporation. - His leadership in the acquisition of Rolls-Royce plc.'s share of IAE International Aero Engines AG - His instrumental role in the creation of UTC Propulsion & Aerospace Systems ("PAS"), which comprises Pratt & Whitney, legacy Hamilton Sundstrand and the newly acquired Goodrich. - His progress in the area of talent management, including overseeing the successful integration of the legacy Hamilton Sundstrand and legacy Goodrich leadership teams. - His leadership in the successful divestiture of the legacy Hamilton Sundstrand Industrial businesses for proceeds in excess of \$3 billion.
+- His leadership in the successful acquisition and subsequent integration of the Goodrich Corporation. - His leadership in the acquisition of Rolls-Royce plc.'s share of IAE International Aero Engines AG. - His instrumental role in the creation of UTC Propulsion & Aerospace Systems ("PAS"), which comprises Pratt & Whitney, legacy Hamilton Sundstrand and the newly acquired Goodrich. - His progress in the area of talent management, including overseeing the successful integration of the legacy Hamilton Sundstrand and legacy Goodrich leadership teams. - His leadership in the successful divestiture of the legacy Hamilton Sundstrand Industrial businesses for proceeds in excess of \$3 billion.

 Mr. Bellemare's annual bonus is based on his individual performance, the financial performance of UTC Propulsion & Aerospace Systems and the financial performance of United Technologies.
-UTC's performance yielded a financial performance factor of 103%.
+UTC's performance yielded a financial performance factor of 123%, as discussed previously.
+PAS' performance yielded a financial performance factor of 103%.
 This performance, combined with his exceptional individual performance, yielded an above-target bonus.